Town Criers' Competition

 Trophies are presented to the winner and runners up in the competition, and awards are also given for the best dressed Crier and Escort.
 All competitors are awarded a certificate and presented with a memento of the event.
 Admission is free and seating is avaialble at no charge.

-This year's event took place on Saturday 28 April 2018.
+This year's event takes place on Saturday 27 April 2019.

 For more information about the AHGTC, click on the following weblink: www.ahgtc.org.uk